The Great Bend of the Gila

 Archaeology Southwest Magazine Vol. 25, No. 1

-William H. Doelle and Andy Laurenzi, Center for Desert Archaeology, and Ella Pierpoint, Arizona Site Steward
+William H. Doelle and Andy Laurenzi, Archaeology Southwest (formerly the Center for Desert Archaeology), and Ella Pierpoint, Arizona Site Steward

 This issue of Archaeology Southwest Magazine presents several thousand years of human history along the Great Bend of the Gila River.
 It taps the records of early travelers and archaeologists to reveal some of the hidden history of a unique, sometimes overlooked cultural landscape.